Mancala games are often won with the smallest margin. One extra stone in your mancala can make the difference to win or to lose.

-If you can't make a move where your last stone lands in your mancala, you should always aim to capture the stones on the oppenent's side of the board.
+If you can't make a move where your last stone lands in your mancala, you should always aim to capture the stones on the opponent's side of the board.

 If you can't capture opponent's stones, then make a move on your turn that prevents your pieces from being captured by moving stones into the opponent's empty pit.
 This will not maximize stones going into your own mancala, but it can stop your opponent from capturing your stones.

 You should also try to remove the opponent's ability to move more than once during his turn by dropping a stone in the hole that would have allowed your opponent to end his turn in his mancala.

 Create empty holes on your side of the board where your opponent's hole is not empty in order to capture his/her stones.